 On a heated griddle, ladle 1/3 cup of batter (or more if you want them bigger).

-Flip when the edges around each pancake begin to dry out and bubble form on the top.
+Flip when the edges around each pancake begin to dry out and bubbles form on the top.
 I have two words to say.
 Yummy and delicious!

 What can I put on top of pancakes besides syrup?